India reports highest COVID-19 fatalities since July as states update tallies

-MUMBAI : India on Sunday reported its highest single-day COVID-19 deaths since July after two states revised their death tolls.
+MUMBAI: India on Sunday (Dec 5) reported its highest single-day COVID-19 deaths since July after two states revised their death tolls.

 The eastern state of Bihar added 2,426 unrecorded deaths while the southern state of Kerala added 263 deaths to their tallies on Sunday, a federal health ministry spokesperson told Reuters.